gulfaniputra/nihongogaku-app/README.md

 Nihongogaku app is a Laravel CRUD application for collecting students' favorite Japanese Linguistics concepts.

+The name 'Nihongogaku' comes from the Japanese romanization of 日本語学 that means 'Japanese linguistics'.

 ## Table Of Contents

 -   [Introduction](#introduction)